 How to Use Google Reverse Image Search on PC

-1. The first simple step for the reverse image search is to open the https://images.google.com/ on your PC.
-Google Images page will open like the image below.
+STEP 1.
+The first simple step for the reverse image search is to open the https://images.google.com/ on your PC.
+Google Images page will open as shown in the image below.

-2. Now, click on the camera button on the right of search bar as highlighted above.
-A new window will open and will ask you to paste URL of the image or to upload the image for which you want to perform the Google image reverse search.
+STEP 2.
+Click on the camera button on the right of search bar as highlighted above.
+A new window will open and will ask you to paste Image URL or to upload the image for which you want to perform the Google image reverse search.

 Google Reverse Image Search on iPhone / Android